Presidential and Chief Executive Team

 The new Presidential team are as follows:

-His chosen charity of the year is Clic Sargent
+Her chosen Presidential charity of the year is Barnardo's.

 Originally from Downpatrick, Northern Ireland, Ian Huddleston studied Law at Queens University in Belfast before undertaking a Master’s Degree in Commercial Law at Bristol University.

 After completing his apprenticeship with Murlands Solicitors in Downpatrick he was admitted to the Roll of Solicitors in Northern Ireland in 1991 and subsequently to the Roll of solicitors in England and Wales in 2010.

 Following his apprenticeship Ian began working for L ‘Estrange & Brett and was heavily involved with the management of that firm prior to its mergers.

 Ian advises in relation to all aspects of real estate law but with a particular emphasis on complex development work and the development of strategic property solutions for both public and private sector clients.

 He has advised on a number of major large regeneration initiatives and developments throughout Northern Ireland

 Ian also advises private clients and business owners on the structuring of their assets and the use of corporates, trusts and partnerships as part of that and to deal with succession issues.

 He is also actively involved in the area of charity law and philanthropy.